 Thousand Oaks, including 3 miles of bike paths, 20 miles of bike lanes and 54 miles of marked bike routes.
 In fact, the City of Thousand Oaks made Bicycling Magazine's 2012 Top 50 Bike-Friendly Cities list.

 Class I Bike Paths are separate from auto traffic and thus are great for family friendly cycling.
 Class II Bike Lanes are striped, painted and shared lanes adjacent to automobile lanes.
-These are popular too.
-Class III Bike Routes are marked by the green signs we see all over town to signify sharing with autos.
+Class III Bike Routes are marked by green signs that signify sharing with autos.

 We also love taking our bikes to other places in and around Ventura County to enjoy other sights and surroundings.
 So how about if we highlight Class I Bike Paths throughout Ventura County, stretching from Thousand Oaks to Ventura.

 The Conejo Creek Bike Path is a 1.2 mile path in the heart of Thousand Oaks that connects Gainsborough Road on the south to Conejo Creek Park and the Thousand Oaks Library.
 This is a nice, flat path, good for kids.

 There is another Thousand Oaks bike path, the .5 mile Greenmeadow Drive connector bike path accessible on the west at Greenmeadow and Yellowstone, on the south side of Los Robles Greens.
 This is not a particularly interesting path but it does enable cyclists and walkers a path around the golf course to the Los Robles trailhead and Moorpark Road from Newbury Park.
 A bit hilly, too.